Food Assistance Programs

 Fighting Hunger During the Holidays

 Every Thanksgiving, thanks to the generosity of the Park City Board of Realtors and CCPC donors, food pantry patrons receive a frozen turkey and ready-to-cook sides in addition to their monthly grocery visits.
-During the 2020 holiday season, our pantries served a combined total of 2,600 check-ins.
+During the 2021 holiday season our pantries distributed over 1,000 turkeys!

 These holiday meals are also distributed to tribal members on the Goshute Reservation in Ibapah, Utah as part of our monthly visit.